agmmnn/awesome-blender/README.md

 ### 🌑Textures [^](#table)

 -   [Poly Haven/Textures](https://polyhaven.com/textures) : Poly Haven/Textures is a website where you can find high quality scanned textures for free.
--   [CC0 Textures](https://cc0textures.com/) : Get hundreds of PBR materials and textures for free under the Public Domain license.
+-   [ambientCG](https://ambientcg.com/) : Get hundreds of PBR materials and textures for free under the Public Domain license.
 -   [cgbookcase](https://cgbookcase.com/textures/) : Discover a library of high-quality PBR textures.
 Free for every purpose, forever.
 Some Blender tutorials here and there.
--   [Textures.one](https://textures.one/) : Search the databases of many of the biggest free texture at once.
+-   [3DAssets.one](https://www.3dassets.one/) : is a search-engine which allows you to explore the largest free texture sites all at once.
 -   [3DTextures.me](https://3dtextures.me/) : Free seamless PBR textures.
 -   [FreePBR.com](https://freepbr.com/) : Free PBR materials and texture files.
 -   [ShareTextures](https://www.sharetextures.com/) : Free High Quality Material Archive for everybody.